Die, Monster, Die!: Plot

 Stephen confronts Susan about the goings-on, and the two go to investigate the greenhouse; inside, they discover plants and flowers grown to an abnormally large size.
 In a potting shed, they discover a machine emitting radiation, along with several large, caged creatures.
 Stephen finds pieces of meteorite stone that he suspects are also emitting radiation.
 Susan remarks that both her mother and Helga frequently worked in the greenhouse.

 While Stephen goes to investigate in the basement, Susan confronts her father about the discovery they made in the greenhouse, realizing that he has been experimenting with radioactivity to mutate plant and animal life, resulting in dire consequences, such as Letitia and Helga's disfigurements and illnesses.
 Nahum confronts Stephen in the basement, where he has located a large chamber containing a radioactive meteorite.
 Upstairs, Stephen, Susan, and Nahum find Letitia's room empty and in disarray.
 Shortly after, Susan and Stephen are attacked by a grossly disfigured Letitia, whose face has decayed significantly.

 When burying Letitia in the family cemetery the next day, Nahum explains how he obtained the meteorite: It fell from the sky, landing in the heath near the estate, and triggered a lush growth of plants around it within one day.
 Nahum intended to use the meteorite to create a foliage-rich landscape.
-That night, when Nahum attempts to destroy the meteor in the basement, he is attacked by a cloaked, axe-wielding Helga.
+That night, when Nahum attempts to destroy the meteorite in the basement, he is attacked by a cloaked, axe-wielding Helga.
 She attempts to kill him, but accidentally falls to her death in the chamber, landing on the meteorite.
 Nahum, now highly exposed to the meteorite, suffers radiation burns that grossly disfigure him.
 He chases Stephen and Susan through the house before bursting into flames, setting the Witley mansion ablaze, with Stephen and Susan narrowly escaping to safety.

 Production

 The film was shot in February and March 1965 at Shepperton Studios under the working title The House at the End of the World.
 Location shooting for the town/village of Arkham was done at Shere, Surrey, while the Witley mansion was Oakley Court, Water Oakley, Berkshire.

+This was the directorial debut of Daniel Haller, a longtime production designer and art director for American International Pictures, who had notably worked on the Roger Corman "Poe cycle" of films.